ComfyGummy/chrome-web3/README.md

 ## How to install

 **This extension is not yet safe for widespread use.** Many functions that should enforce cross-origin isolation currently do not properly do this.
-This extension is also not yet thoroughly code-reviewed, and it still fails to display some `web3://` sites properly.
+This extension still fails to display some `web3://` sites properly.
 Until all of this is fixed, it will not be available on the Chrome web store.
 You may still compile it manually and use it for demonstration purposes.

 ## How to compile